 In October 2012, the Senate Community Affairs References Committee released its report into palliative care in Australia (Senate Community Affairs References Committee 2012).
 The Committee made 38 recommendations, including the need for improved access to information on services.
 Noting the lack of comprehensive palliative care data, the Committee highlighted in its report the need for consistent data collection practices to become fixed in the clinical environment and for systems to be set up to enable palliative care data to be accurately collected, analysed and reported.
 The Productivity Commission released its report Introducing Competition and Informed User Choice into Human Services which also recommended that the Australian and State and Territory Governments should ensure that sufficient data are available to enable governments to monitor how well end-of-life services are meeting patient’s needs across care settings (Productivity Commission 2017).

 In addition to the Strategy, each state and territory has a range of initiatives in place to improve the delivery of palliative care services.
-For example, some jurisdictions have overarching frameworks or strategies to guide service improvement, such as the New South Wales End of Life and Palliative Care Framework 2019–2024, Palliative Care Victoria Strategic Plan 2018–2022, and the WA End-of-Life and Palliative Care Strategy 2018–2028.
+For example, some jurisdictions have overarching frameworks or strategies to guide service improvement, such as the New South Wales End of Life and Palliative Care Framework 2019–2024, Victoria’s End of Life and Palliative Care Framework, South Australia Palliative Care Strategic Framework 2022–2027, Queensland Palliative and End-of-Life Care Strategy 2021–2026, Palliative Care Tasmania Strategic Plan 2022–2025 and the Western Australia End-of-Life and Palliative Care Strategy 2018–2028.

 Better palliative care data will assist policy makers, palliative care providers, researchers and the general public to better understand the amount and nature of palliative care activity in the Australian health-care sector.
 Reliable, accurate and comprehensive data about health-care services can improve the quality of care and lead to better health outcomes through:

-A strategic plan to improve national information on palliative care and end-of-life care, titled the National Palliative Care and End-of-Life Care Information Priorities (PDF, 890KB), has been developed by the Palliative Care and End-of-Life Care Data Development Working Group.
+A strategic plan to improve national information on palliative care and end-of-life care, titled the National Palliative Care and End-of-Life Care Information Priorities, has been developed by the Palliative Care and End-of-Life Care Data Development Working Group.
 This provides the foundation priorities for better national data into the future.

 Palliative care is considered an essential component of the public health response to the COVID-19 pandemic, with the World Health Assembly including palliative care in their COVID-19 resolution (WHO 2020b).
 However, the pandemic also poses a number of issues to the delivery and quality of palliative care, such as limited financial and human resources, access to palliative care medication, and isolation due to social distancing measures (WHO 2020c).